catherineluse/docs/content/rancher/v2.x/en/quick-start-guide/deployment/quickstart-manual-setup/_index.md

 2. When prompted, create a password for the default `admin` account there cowpoke!

 3. Set the **Rancher Server URL**.
 The URL can either be an IP address or a host name.
-However, each node added to your cluster must be able to connect to this URL.<br/><br/>If you use a hostname in the URL, this hostname must be resolvable by DNS on the nodes you want to add to you cluster.
+This URL is the endpoint that downstream Kubernetes clusters will use to communicate with the Rancher management server, and it cannot be changed later. <br/><br/>If you use a hostname in the URL, this hostname must be resolvable by DNS on the nodes you want to add to a downstream cluster.

 <br/>